 Below is a list of features available for iPWMinder.
-To suggest new features or ideas, please visit the Support Page, and select iPWMinder, then Suggestion, and then fill in your suggestions or ideas.
+To suggest new features or ideas, please visit the Support Page and enter a create a new Ticket as a Suggestion.
 All suggestions will be considered.

 - iPWMinder uses Advanced Encryption Standard (AES) which is the standard adopted by the U.S. Government.